jbussemaker/SBArchOpt/readme.md

 ## Usage

+### Connecting to Optimization Frameworks

+Interfaces to optimization frameworks are located in the `sb_arch_opt.algo` module.
+Each framework has a dedicated readme file with instructions on how to use and how to install the framework.

+Optimization frameworks (except pymoo) are always optional!
+Therefore, when installing SBArchOpt, the interfaces to optimization frameworks are probably not working yet.

 ### Implementing an Architecture Optimization Problem

 To implement an architecture optimization problem, create a new class extending the `ArchOptProblemBase` class.